dsyme/dsyme-presentations/design-notes/on-currying.md

 with C# 1.x (leading to C# 2.0 and generics), and OCaml (leading to F# 1.0).
 Once OCaml was a starting point currying and partial application are both “in”.

-I do comprehend your desire to see currying and partial application lose their hallowed status amongst FP aficionados.
+I do comprehend Andy's desire to see currying and partial application lose their hallowed status amongst FP aficionados.
 The basic criticism that it biases the last argument is valid.
 There is also a valid criticism that it creates instability and irregularity in basic coding patterns, e.g. some team members using tupled arguments and some using curried arguments, even when basically